By Emily Dings

 Smart Home Program

-SLIDER and TOP IMAGE: Stefan LeRoy, his wife, Katie, and his service dog at their smart home dedication.
+TOP IMAGE: Stefan LeRoy, his wife, Katie, and his service dog at their smart home dedication.
 Image courtesy of Gary Sinise Foundation.